2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/003_Game_Design_Dictionary.md

 One of the most recent platforms game developers work on is right in your pocket: your smartphone.

-Today's smartphones have enough power to run fully-fledged videogames, on the go.
+Today's smartphones have enough power to run fully-fledged video games, on the go.
 Sadly the touch screen can prove to be really uncomfortable to use, unless the game is specially tailored for it.

 ### Web